pylint-dev/pylint/doc/extend.rst

 * ast checkers, which are working on an ast representation of the module

-The ast representation used is an extension of the one provided with the standard Python distribution in the `compiler package`_.
-The extension adds additional information and methods on the tree nodes to ease navigation and code introspection.
+The ast representation used is an extension of the one provided with the standard python distribution in the `ast package`_.
+The extension adds additional information and methods on the tree nodes to ease navigation and code introspection, as well as compatibility across various Python version.

-An AST checker is a visitor, and should implement visit_<lowered class name>
-leave_<lowered class name>
-methods for the nodes it's interested in.
-To get description of the different classes used in an ast tree, look at the `compiler.ast documentation`.
+An AST checker is a visitor, and should implement `visit_<lowered class name>` and/or `leave_<lowered class name>` methods for the nodes it's interested in.
+To get description of the different classes used in an ast tree, look at the `ast package`_ documentation.
 Checkers are ordered by priority.
 For each module, Pylint's engine:

 1. give the module source file as a stream to raw checkers